michaeltroger/fhooe-check-exam-results/README.md

 - On Linux one could use watch:`watch -n600 nightwatch`
 - In the Windows PowerShell you could use: `while(1){nightwatch; sleep(600)}`

-Those examples runs the check every 10 minutes.
+Those examples run the check every 10 minutes.